uperl/Net-Curl-Easy-FFI/examples/tls/README.md

 which allows you to create your own Certificate Authority (CA).
 The private key and the CA are public, and should in no way ever be used for real production configurations!

+They keys and certificates were created with these commands:

+ ./easyrsa init-pki
+ ./easyrsa build-ca
+ ./easyrsa build-server-full localhost
+ ./easyrsa build-client-full client

+The password for the client key is simply `password`.